eliminmax/LFS-Build-Notes/Build-Notes.md

 #### spice-vdagent

-* Depends on spice-protocol, alsa, and libinput, which in turn depends on libevdev and mtdev.
-Both libinput and libevdev can be found on the Xorg Drivers page of BLFS, while alsa and mtdev has their own BLFS pages.
+* Depends on spice-protocol, alsa-lib, and libinput, and libinput in turn depends on libevdev and mtdev.
+Both libinput and libevdev can be found on the Xorg Drivers page of BLFS, while alsa-lib and mtdev has their own BLFS pages.

 ```sh
 wget https://www.spice-space.org/download/releases/spice-vdagent-0.22.1.tar.bz2